MikeRatcliffe/flailingmonkey/_posts/2012-08-05-browser-protect-privacy.markdown

 A useful Firefox extension that will use HTTPS versions of a site whenever available is [HTTPS Everywhere](https://www.eff.org/https-everywhere "HTTP Anywhere").
 I would certainly suggest using it, after it is installed you will find that a large amount of sites will automatically run using HTTPS.

+There is an excellent article that explains why you would would want to encrypt your internet traffic on Pixel Privacy's website [here](https://pixelprivacy.com/resources/how-to-encrypt-your-traffic/).

 Another issue that plagues the internet today is website spoofing / phishing.
 Website spoofers create websites that looks very similar to a site that you commonly use with the soul purpose of gaining information about you.
 In the last couple of years sites that directly ask you for information such as bank or credit card details have become more popular.
 An example of this kind of site can be found [here](http://ismycreditcardstolen.com "Is my credit card stolen").
 The page does not submit any information, in fact you don't really need to enter anything, it is designed as a teaching aid.
 Try it, you can trust it... honest (to be safe don't use your real information).

 Compared to the illegal vulnerabilities that we face, tracking is not such a worry but more of an irritating abuse of privacy.
 Google, Facebook, Twitter and others make money by providing users with a free service in return for information about them.
 This information is either used by the sites themselves or sold to other sites in order to better target you with adverts that they believe that you will respond to.
 This video highlights this issue in quite an eye opening way: